On distributionally robust extreme value analysis: A non-parametric framework for addressing model errors

-\begin{remark} \textnormal{Let us say one can determine constants $c_1$ and $c_2$ for given $X, \alpha$ and $\delta.$ Then, as a consequence of Theorem \ref{THM-GEN-OPT}, the optimization problem \eqref{OPT-GEN-PROB} involving uncountably many measures can, in turn, be solved by simply simulating $X$ from the original reference measure $\Pref,$ and multiplying by corresponding $L^*_\alpha(c_1,c_2)$ to compute the expectation as in \eqref{GEN-OPT-VAL}. } \end{remark}
+\begin{remark} \textnormal{Let us say one can determine constants $c_1$ and $c_2$ for given $X, \alpha$ and $\delta.$ Then, as a consequence of Proposition \ref{THM-GEN-OPT}, the optimization problem \eqref{OPT-GEN-PROB} involving uncountably many measures can, in turn, be solved by simply simulating $X$ from the original reference measure $\Pref,$ and multiplying by corresponding $L^*_\alpha(c_1,c_2)$ to compute the expectation as in \eqref{GEN-OPT-VAL}.
+Interested readers are referred to \cite{Glasserman_Xu} for specific examples illustrating this procedure.
+A general theory for optimizing convex integral functionals of form \eqref{OPT-PRIMAL}, that includes a bigger class of divergence measures, can be found in \cite{MAFI:MAFI12050}.} \end{remark}

-A general theory for optimizing convex integral functionals of form \eqref{OPT-PRIMAL}, that includes a bigger class of general divergence measures, can be found in \cite{MAFI:MAFI12050}.
-Theorem \ref{THM-GEN-OPT} is a simply a corollary of Theorem 4.2 of \cite{MAFI:MAFI12050}.
-If the random variable $X$ above is an indicator function, then computation of bounds $V_\alpha(\delta)$ turns out to be even simpler, as illustrated in the example below: \begin{example} \textnormal{ Let $\Pref$ be a probability measure on $(\mathbb{R}, \mathcal{B}(\mathbb{R})).$ For a given $\delta > 0 \text{ and } \alpha \geq 1,$ let us say we are interested in evaluating the worst-case tail probabilities
+In this paper, we restrict to the case where the random variable $X$ above is an indicator function.
+As illustrated in Section \ref{sec:wc-prob} below, the computation of bounds $V_\alpha(\delta)$ turns out to be simpler for this special case.